regmoraes/marvel-characters/README.md

 **Why not Clean Architecture?**

-Even not explicitly using Clean Architecture this project make use of (almost) all *basic* concepts that originated the Clean Architecture with the benefit of not over-engineering the app with unnecessary elements/layers and mappings.
-In fact most concepts were extracted from Domain-Driven Design which is also one of the basis Clean Architecture.
+Even not explicitly using Clean Architecture this project uses (almost all) *basic* concepts that originated the Clean Architecture, with the benefit of not over-engineering the app with unnecessary elements/layers and mappings.
+In fact most concepts were extracted from Domain-Driven Design which is also one of the basis of Clean Architecture.

+**Why not mutiple modules?**

+Modules are useful when you need to expose/export those module independently as let's say a library.
+Breaking an app in multiple modules that only works together just generates a "distribute monolith" that is difficult to mantain and navigate.
+A beter approach is to create a well organized package structure that is dividide into "contexts" that can be exported independently if needed.

+**Why not more Interfaces to provide a "better" Dependency Inversion?**

+Agressively using Interfaces to provide Dependency Inversion can cause an over-abstraction problem where tracking data flow becomes exhausting.
+Interfaces should be used wisely and declaring interfaces is not an excuse for better testing since classes can be mocked.

-**Why not Data Sources in Repository**
+**Why not Data Sources with Repository**

 The DAO and RestService interfaces are already a Data Source abstraction so no need create another abstraction on top of them.
 The Repository Mediator is responsible to manage their